SwuduSusuwu/SusuLib/posts/AlbatrossCNS.md

 Lots of anencephalic humans are born.
 Obvious: those are not consciouss.
 So how much CNS/functions must someone possess to count as conscious?

-From neuroscience: what quantizes this is "Integration Theory of Consciousness*" * https://bmcneurosci.biomedcentral.com/articles/10.1186/1471-2202-5-42
+From neuroscience: what quantizes this is "[Integration Theory of Consciousness](https://bmcneurosci.biomedcentral.com/articles/10.1186/1471-2202-5-42)".

     Imagine if you could talk to an albatross directly?